DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 If the players subsequently exit the cave, he notes his "delight" that they have "seen sense."
 Proceed to [[#Strahd’s Questions]].

 > [!abstract]+ **The Collapsing Ice**
-> If the plates decline to invite Strahd inside, read:
+> If the players decline to invite Strahd inside, read:
 >
 > <hr>
 >